GoogleCloudPlatform/document-ai-samples/tax-processing-functions/README.md

      gcloud source repos clone $REPO_NAME.
      ```
 1. Copy the files from this example into the new repo.
-1. Add the files to the new repo with the command:
+1. Add the files to the new repository with the command:
     ```bash
     git add .
     ```
-1. Commit and push these files in the new repo by running the commands:
+1. Commit and push these files in the new repository by running the commands:
     ```bash
     git commit -m 'Creating repository for Python Document AI demo.' git push origin master